See the course catalog for complete course descriptions.

 • ARH71-264 Art in China Since 1911

-This course presents an overview of the development of visual arts in China from the late 19th century to the present.
+his course presents an overview of the development of visual arts in China from the late 19th century to the present.
 Students will consider the ways that recent works created by Chinese artists responded to the turbulent politics of the 20th century, the global art market, and past traditions of Chinese art.
 Works in a range of mediums will be considered-from painting and calligraphy to architecture, film, and performance works.
 Contributes to East Asian Studies, Feminist Studies, International Studies, and Race and Ethnicity Studies/Allied Course.
-(Biennially) (FA) (WA)
+(Biennially) (FA) (WA) (SJ)(PJ)

 English